vacp2p/vac.dev/research-areas.md

 ## Incentivization

-In a open p2p network, nodes have to be incentivized for services provided to the network.
+In an open p2p network, nodes have to be incentivized for services provided to the network.
 Additionally, these should be privacy-preserving and as trust-minimized as possible.
-This research areas includes things such as: RLN, service credentials, peer reputation, and protocol revenue.
+This research area includes (but is not limited to): RLN, service credentials, peer reputation, and protocol revenue.

 ## Applied ZK